Highlights

 Not Very Energy-Efficient

 Fiber cement siding isn’t an especially good insulator.
-Wood and vinyl do a much better job of stopping heat loss—which in turn saves you money on your energy bill.
+Wood and vinyl do a much better job of stopping heat loss, which in turn saves money on your energy bill.

 What about stucco siding?
-There are some key differences for this type of siding compared to fiber cement.
-Here are its pros and cons.
+This type of siding has some key differences from fiber cement.
+Here are the pros and cons of stucco siding.

 Pros